C-Otto/rebalance-lnd/README.md

 considered.
 As an example, with `--econ-fee --econ-fee-factor 1.5` you can include routes that cost up to 150% of the future income.

-You can also use values smaller than 1.0 to restrict which routes are considered, so that only routes that earn more than the costs.
+You can also use values smaller than 1.0 to restrict which routes are considered, i.e. routes that are cheaper.

 #### Warning
 To determine the future income, the fee set as part of the channel policy is used in the computation.